s-edupuganti/content-recomm-system/README.md

 # Content Reccomendation System

-In order to compile and run please direct to
+In order to compile and run please direct to: